 NSRKC is a Tier 4 crab stock.
-Direct estimation of the B{MSY} is not possible.
-The B{MSY} proxy is calculated as mean model estimated mature male biomass (MMB) from 1980 to present.
-Choice of this period was based on a hypothesized shift in stock productivity due to a climatic regime shift indexed by the Pacific Decadal Oscillation (PDO) in 1976-77.
+Direct estimation of the $B{\rm MSY}$ is not possible.
+The $B{\rm MSY}$ proxy is calculated as the mean model estimated mature male biomass (MMB) from 1980 to the present.
+The choice of this period was based on a hypothesized shift in stock productivity due to a climatic regime shift indexed by the Pacific Decadal Oscillation (PDO) in 1976-77.